Original photo: Chris Hoare

-Without warning, a blacktip reef shark surged past me, making light of the strong current that battered me backward.
+Without warning, a blacktip reef shark surged past me, making light of the strong current that battered me backwards.
 Rather than fear, I felt awe.
 It had chosen to emerge from the blue.

 I used to be scared of many things.
 Lightning, spiders, injections, and even the dark.
 I overcame each of these fears in turn, but there was always one remaining: sharks.

-When I learned to scuba dive, I realized that the diving community does not see sharks in the same way as the media.
-It is considered a privilege to spot sharks on a dive since they can be so elusive.
+When I learned to scuba dive, I realised that the diving community does not see sharks in the same way as the media.
+Since they can be so elusive, it’s considered a privilege to spot sharks on a dive.

 Original photo: Isabel Sommerfeld